Bentzi Gopstein: Lehava

 I suggest that [Ya'alon] aim to outlaw the Islamist Movement and then preoccupy itself with an anti-assimilation group...
 Instead of taking care of an enemy of Israel, the defense minister is trying to win over votes from the Left [by] taking on Lehava.
 The group acts to save the daughters of Israel [Jewish women] and deserves the Israel Prize.

 A journalist participated in Lehava undercover and reported on Gopstein's leadership.
 Liat Bar-Stav described a meeting that Gopstein led for his followers, in which he said to them:

 Some 45 years ago, Rabbi Kahane said, shouted, and cried out that the enemies within us are a cancer, and that, if we don't take this cancer and get rid of it, we won't continue to exist.
 Unfortunately, this dangerous cancer of co-existence has metastasized everywhere.
 There are various ministers in the government who are encouraging co-existence, who are giving them jobs, allowing them into the hi-tech world, allowing them to become doctors.

 As the crowd responded with booing and cheering, Gopstein continued:

 The cancer we spoke about in the beginning has offshoots in the Knesset of Israel too.
-Thirty years ago, Rabbi Kahane stood up in the Knesset and took out a hangman's noose for traitors, a noose for the Arab MK who was there.
+Thirty years ago, Rabbi Kahana stood up in the Knesset and took out a hangman's noose for traitors, a noose for the Arab MK who was there.
 It's not a threat, it's a promise, the rabbi said when attacked for doing so.
 So, this is what I want to wish [former MK Azmi] Bishara on behalf of all of you. - (Waving a noose) - Your day will come, Azmi!
 We are waiting for the Israeli government to come and hang you from the tallest tree!
-Azmi, only thanks to Rabbi Kahane will we make sure you are hanged one day.
+Azmi, only thanks to Rabbi Meir Kahane will we make sure you are hanged one day.

 Before his Facebook account was permanently disabled, it had doctored images of Arab Israeli Knesset members who appear to be hanged by the neck.